MojosBeans100/CI-MS5-loveplants/README.md

 3. Under Developers, click on the API keys section
 <br>![API keys](https://res.cloudinary.com/code-institute-mojos-beans/image/upload/v1652524761/LovePlants/ReadMe/LovePlants/ReadMe/stripeapikeys_ssxsn3.jpg)
 4. Note the values for the publishable and secret keys
-5. In the local environment(env.py) and heroku, create environment variables STRIPE_PUBLIC_KEY and STRIPE_SECRET_KEY with the publishable and secret key values
+5. In the local environment (env.py) and Heroku, create environment variables STRIPE_PUBLIC_KEY and STRIPE_SECRET_KEY with the publishable and secret key values
 <br><code>os.environ.setdefault('STRIPE_PUBLIC_KEY', 'YOUR_VALUE_GOES_HERE')</code>
 <br><code>os.environ.setdefault('STRIPE_SECRET_KEY', 'YOUR_VALUE_GOES_HERE')</code>
 6. Back in the Developers section of your Stripe account click on Webhooks